deckarep/gosx-notifier/README.md

 result?
 A potentially useful API shackled to Apple's ecosystem.

-Thankfully, [Eloy Durán](https://github.com/alloy) put together a [set of sweet osx apps](https://github.com/alloy/terminal-notifier) that allow terminal access to the sandboxed API.
+Thankfully, [Eloy Durán](https://github.com/alloy) put together a [an osx app](https://github.com/alloy/terminal-notifier) that allows terminal access to the sandboxed API.
-**gosx-notifier** wraps these apps with a simple interface to the closed API.
+**gosx-notifier** embeds this app with a simple interface to the closed API.

 It's not perfect, and the implementor will quickly notice its limitations.
 However, it's a start and any pull requests are accepted and encouraged!